Ross Wylie: 2022 season

-Ross Wylie competed again in the GTO class of the GT Cup Championship, recording a brace of second-place finishes at the opening two races at Donington Park in April, together with co-driver Paul Bailey.
+Wylie competed again in the GTO class of the GT Cup Championship, recording a brace of second-place finishes at the opening two races at Donington Park in April, together with co-driver Paul Bailey.
 For those first two races they shared a McLaren MP4-12C GT3 Cam Am prepared by SB Race Engineering.
 Later that month, at Brands Hatch, the team fielded a Brabham BT62 Competition.
 A return to the McLaren MP4 just 24 hours later for the second day's Sprint event saw them claim a class win.

 Wylie returned to the GT4 category of the British GT Championship eight years after he last claimed the title, sharing a Porsche 718 Cayman GT4 RS Clubsport backed by AL-2 Teknik UK, prepared by Valluga Racing.
 His co-drivers were Valluga Concierge team-owner Benji Hetherington for the first two races at Oulton Park, including a third-placed podium in Race 1, and then Matthew Graham for the Silverstone, Donington Park and Snetterton events.
 This included second place in the Silverstone 500 in May.

 Wylie also contested three rounds of the Porsche Carrera Cup, with races at Oulton Park, Knockhill and Silverstone.
 In these events he raced a Porsche 911 GT3 Cup (Type 992) entered by Toro Verde GT.

 2023 season

-In 2023 Wylie returned to the Porsche Carrera Cup Championship but stepped down into the Pro-Am category at the wheel of the Glenturret Porsche 911, prepared by Redline Racing.
-His best overall result was 5th place at round 4 Brands Hatch Indy.
+In 2023, Wylie returned to the Porsche Carrera Cup Championship but stepped down into the Pro-Am category at the wheel of the Glenturret Porsche 911, prepared by Redline Racing.
+His best overall result was fifth place at round 4 Brands Hatch Indy.
 But finished in the Pro-Am category top-five on 13 occasions in the 16-race series, securing nine podiums and six wins.
 He completed the season as runner-up in the Pro-Am Championship, seven-points behind the class winner.

-Ross claimed overall GT Cup Championship honours for the first time.
+Wylie claimed overall GT Cup Championship honours for the first time.
 As the only car to contest every round, Wylie and co-driver Paul Bailey closed out the season more than 50-points ahead of their nearest pursuers in the outright title race and 185 points to the fore in the GTO category.

-In the GTO category, Ross claimed nine podiums, including six wins, and four class fastest laps in a variety of GT cars, despite missing four races due to clashing commitments.
+In the GTO category, Wylie claimed nine podiums, including six wins, and four class fastest laps in a variety of GT cars, despite missing four races due to clashing commitments.
 Throughout the championship, Wylie drove three different cars prepared by Kendall Developments – a Brabham BT62 Competition, a Mercedes AMG GT3 and, in the latter stages of the season, a Lamborghini Huracán.